Frequently Asked Questions

 On an individual level, it requires an 8-hour training course followed by a pass/fail exam at a designated and accredited EPA Lead Training facility.
 We believe any individual handling a lead project must be properly trained to ensure compliance.
 The EPA requires only one safety officer per certified business.
 However, PRP goes the extra mile by individually training and certifying all paint and carpentry leads, project managers, and estimators as EPA Lead Safe Renovators to ensure accountability and compliance.

-All PRP Painters, Carpenters, and Management team members are full-time W2 employees except for specialty construction trades partners such as gutter installers, roofers, and masons.
+All Phinney Ridge Painting Painters, Carpenters, and Management team members are full-time W2 employees except for specialty construction trades partners such as gutter installers, roofers, and masons.

-Yes, we are fully licensed, bonded, insured & EPA RRP Lead Safe Certified.
+Yes, Phinney Ridge Painting is fully licensed, bonded, insured & EPA RRP Lead Safe Certified.

 At PRP “Safety First” is our mantra.
-We believe that even though painting is a dangerous job, nobody should ever have to worry about getting home safely to their family at the end of the day.
+Here at Phinney Ridge Painting, we believe that even though painting is a dangerous job, nobody should ever have to worry about getting home safely to their family at the end of the day.
 In case any injuries do occur, every one of our staff members is fully covered through the WA Dept. of Labor & Industries.

-No, but we do charge a half-day minimum.
+No, but at Phinney Ridge Painting, we do charge a half-day minimum.
 When you are thinking of your small projects, think of other projects we could do in that time.

 When it comes to carpentry repairs, Time and Materials (T&M) estimates are often used instead of fixed bids.
 The nature of carpentry repairs can be complex, with unforeseen issues or hidden problems often arising once work begins.

 Something that is typically less than a week of work.
-These types of projects include smaller painting projects like doors, porches, railings, etc. Learn More (link to small projects page)
+These types of projects include smaller painting projects like doors, porches, railings, etc. Learn more here: https://www.phinneyridgepainting.com/services/small-projects

 White wood refers to wood that has a light or pale color, typically ranging from white to cream or light tan.
 It is not a specific type of wood species but rather a general term used to describe the appearance of the wood.
 We use this term often to describe building products that do not meet the same durability standard of more commonly used (and far superior) siding and trim materials such as Western Red Cedar and Douglas Fir.